Yona-Appletree/ledSPI/README.md

 ledSPI Server
 =========================

+*IMPORTANT:* You must have IPv6 enabled.
+If you get an error like `Address family not supported by protocol`, load the ipv6 module: `sudo modprobe ipv6`

 ledSPI can be run using `./ledspi-server`, and can also be enabled using the ledspi-service.sh and ledspi.service files for sysV and systemd, respectively.
 For options about the configuration, use `./ledspi-server -h`.